miletskiy/codeigniter-ukrainian/README.md

 * 2.0.*
 * 2.1.*

-If you find a misspelling, feel free to contact me.
+If you find a misspelling or consider something to be wrong, feel free to contact me.
 Any feedback is very appreciated.